 Vimeo is, hands down, one of the most popular video streaming platforms on the planet.
-With over 175 million registered members in over 150 countries, the platform lets you upload, host, and share content with customers, clients, and co-workers.
+With around 260 million users in over 150 countries, the platform lets you upload, host, and share content with customers, clients, and co-workers.

 But is Vimeo safe for video hosting?
 And if so, how safe?

 These are legitimate questions, especially if you're considering the platform for corporate communications.
 Just think about the data you might share with the company.
 Where does all that data go?
 What does Vimeo do with it?
 Is there the risk of a data breach?

 In this article we will answer these questions and help you determine if a Vimeo alternative could provide you with the security you deserve.

 You need a streaming platform to host video content, but that raises all kinds of security issues.
 With data breaches on the rise, you need a video platform you can trust — one that keeps data secure and prevents hackers from infiltrating your content while also providing advanced security options.
 Otherwise, anyone can access the information you share in videos, such as sales figures, tax details, customer profile information, and other business-critical data.
 A data breach on a streaming platform could destroy your reputation and cost many thousands of dollars to resolve.

 You should also care about video security because of the penalties imposed by government agencies for breaching data governance legislation.
 Your obligations under the GDPR (European Union), CCPA (California, USA), HIPAA (USA), and the Privacy Act (Australia) apply to information shared via video communications as well.